letsfindaway/basement-ventilation/README.md

 * [36V power supply for actuators](https://www.voelkner.de/products/902705/Mean-Well-AC-DC-Netzteilbaustein-geschlossen-LRS-75-36-36-V-DC-2.1-A-75.6-W.html)
 * a simple USB power supply for the Adafruit parts
 * some electronic parts (resistors, capacitors) mentioned in the text
-* cable, housing, etc as you ned and like
+* cable, housing, etc as you need and like

 It finally cost me about 200 € and gave me a lot of fun -- and dry air in the basement rooms!